Jonayb/SADCWEB-SOBA/README.md

 - Visual Studio 2017: https://visualstudio.microsoft.com/vs/older-downloads/

 ### Google Colab
 Google Colab is needed for creating word embeddings and fine-tuning language models (LMs).
-A local runtime is advised for creating word-embeddings, as Google's TPU's are slow.
+A local runtime is advised for creating word-embeddings, as Google's TPUs are slow.
 When you don't have a GPU on your device, use a hosted runtime with Google's GPU's (recommended for fine-tuning LMs).

 Now follow the virtual environment set-up instructions from https://github.com/stefanvanberkum/CD-ABSC#set-up-instructions.
 Make sure to use this repository to include in the virtual environment.
 It is advised to leave the `ontology` directory out of the virtual environment, as no `.ipynb` files are present. _Note: Python 3.5 is highly recommended for the virtual environment, as higher versions often don't support TensorFlow 1 anymore.
 Using more recent versions of Python will throw a lot of errors during the installation of the packages in requirements.txt_